In need of a little more help?

 Am I locked in?

-No, you can withdraw whenever you like without paying any additional fees.
-With Moneyfarm there’s no minimum investment period but keep in mind that when investing you should have a long term approach.
+No, you can withdraw from your ISA and GIA whenever you like without paying any additional fees.
+There’s no minimum investment period with these accounts, but keep in mind that when investing you should have a long term approach.